 Cleveland, Ohio is filled with Kent grads.
 Columbus, Ohio is also a common destination for Kent grads and offers the best pay with a median salary of $97K.
 Stow, Ohio is a popular spot for former Kent students at the opposite end of the pay scale; in fact, average salaries there are the lowest at around $32K.
 Kent alumni express interest in nearby Akron, Ohio and Canton, Ohio as well.

 A Bachelor of Science in Bachelor of Science (BS / BSc) leads to the highest pay for Kent grads (approximately $100K on average per year).
 Ranking last in the compensation department are those holding a Bachelor of Business Administration (BBA), Business Management — their annual income amounts to $43K on average.

 Competency in People Management translates into above-average pay for former Golden Flashes — they earn more than double their fellow graduates.
 Kent grads are usually competent in Microsoft Excel, and roughly one in seven alumni continue practicing this skill in their career.
 Microsoft Office, Project Management, and Microsoft Word are among other dominant skills.

 Benefits and Perks

-University of Wisconsin grads bring in salaries of around $54K, making them the most similar to Kent alumni in terms of earnings.
+Among alumni of similar schools, University of Wisconsin grads (who make an average of around $54K) earn salaries most similar to Kent alumni.
 The University of Toledo, West Virginia University, and Ohio University-Main Campus are also similar to Kent.